 How Does the Church Help Us Avoid an “Evil Heart of Unbelief?”

 The answer is that we must be the church for each other.
 And what is the main thing that the church does for each other?
 We speak to each other in ways that help us not be deceived by the allurements of sin.
 Or to put it positively, we speak to each other in ways that cause us to have hearts of faith in the superior value of Christ over all things.
 We fight to maintain each other’s faith, by speaking words that point people to the truth and value of Jesus.
 That’s how you guard against an evil heart of unbelief.
 Unbelief means failing to rest in Jesus as your greatest treasure.
 So helping each other believe means showing people reasons why Jesus is more to be desired and trusted and loved than anything else.

 Now it is plain from verses 12 and 13 that something more than preaching is in view here.
-I try to do this in my preaching—exhort you weekly not to have an evil heart of unbelief.
+I try to do this in my preaching — exhort you weekly not to have an evil heart of unbelief.
 But this text says two things more than that.
-One (in v.
-13) is that this exhorting is to happen "day after day," not just once a week.
-And the other is it is to be done by "one another" (v.
-13)—that is, you are to do it to each other, not just get it from the preacher.
+One (in verse 13) is that this exhorting is to happen “day after day,” not just once a week.
+And the other is it is to be done by “one another” (verse 13) — that is, you are to do it to each other, not just get it from the preacher.